survivejs/react-book/manuscript/02_developing_with_webpack.md

 };
 ```

 The configuration we added means that files ending with `css` should invoke given loaders. `test` matches against a regular expression.
 The loaders are evaluated from right to left.
-In this case *css-loader* gets evaluated first and to *style-loader* after that. *css-loader* will resolve `@import` and `url` statements of our CSS files. *style-loader* deals with `require` statements in our JavaScript.
+In this case, *css-loader* gets evaluated first and to *style-loader* after that. *css-loader* will resolve `@import` and `url` statements of our CSS files. *style-loader* deals with `require` statements in our JavaScript.
 Similar approach works with CSS preprocessors.

 W> If `include` isn't set, Webpack will traverse all files within the base directory.
 This can hurt performance!
 It is a good idea to set up `include` always.
 There's also `exclude` option that may come in handy.